 Ideologies based on violent extremism and conspiracy theories also appeal to people’s non-physical need for explanations by offering explanations for why problems are happening, why people are suffering, and how the world works.
 As we discussed in the third entry in this series, if people do not have accurate explanations, they will rely on inaccurate explanations.
-There have been times in my life when I preferred inaccurate explanations, which I didn’t perceive as inaccurate at the time, because they spoke more powerfully to my painful inner reality—to my tangles of trauma such as mistrust, alienation, rage, and cynicism than facts did.
+There have been times in my life when I preferred inaccurate explanations, which I didn’t perceive as inaccurate at the time, because they spoke more powerfully to my painful inner reality—to my tangles of trauma such as mistrust, alienation, rage, and cynicism—than facts about the outer world did.

 Ideologies based on violent extremism and conspiracy theories also appeal to people’s non-physical need for purpose and meaning by not only providing a higher purpose in life, but even an epic purpose in life.
 Violent extremist and conspiracy theory ideologies all tell a similar epic story that goes like this: “We are involved in an epic struggle of good versus evil, and by joining our cause, you can fight for good against evil.
 You can be a hero in this struggle.
 We need you.”
 Violent extremism appealed so strongly to me when I was a teenager, partly because it depicted what I hated as evil, and it helped me rationalize my hatred as good.

 When our non-physical need for nurturing relationships is concerned, trust is the foundation of nurturing relationships.
 When people want to promote violent extremism and conspiracy theories, they work to build trust.
-The propagation of facts depends on trust, because trust functions like a doorway into our psyche.
-If you don’t trust a source, it is much more difficult for facts to get through to you.
+To propagate facts about the outer world, trust is vital, because trust functions like a doorway into people’s psyche.
+If you don’t trust a source, it is much more difficult for these facts to get through to you.
 Trust can be misused, because trust can become a doorway that lets in a lot of false information.